jaokob/spatial4j/report/report.md

 without which the branch coverage would be quite higher otherwise.
 This dead code includes branches that are never entered and thus reduce branch coverage.
 Therefore removing unreachable branches would both improve complexity as well as branch coverage.

-As well as avoiding dead branches, avoiding branche clashes such as if-statements whose conditions are captured by other if-statements in the same function could be anopther way to reduce complexity.
+As well as avoiding dead branches, avoiding branch clashes such as if-statements whose conditions are captured by other if-statements in the same function could be another way to reduce complexity.

-## Effort spent
+## Statement of contribution

 For each team member, how much time was spent in